danielzlatanov/ng-chess-opening-explorer/README.md

 # Chess Opening Explorer

-An Angular application for exploring, learning, and adding new chess opening positions.
+A fully **responsive** Angular application for exploring, learning, and adding new chess opening positions.

 ## Installation and Setup